Lazy Luddite Log

 Strasbourg

-My train rides to Strasbourg in France went smoothly but I was then faced with a long and rainy walk to my suburban hotel (another B&B branded one).
+My train rides to Strasbourg in France went smoothly but I then faced a long and rainy walk to my suburban hotel (another B&B branded one).
 Trudging along a bike track beside a highway is hardly the most gratifying of walks but it was moderated somewhat by a garden colony to one side and soon I entered the inner suburb of Schiltigheim.
 It grew on me quickly.
-My hotel was the most new and basic I had been to but it served its purpose.
+My hotel was the most new and basic I had been to but served its purpose.
 I spent the rest of the day in relaxing and exploring the neighbourhood.
 There was an old factory or warehouse that reminded me of Willy Wonka.
 There were charming backstreet townhouses decorated with wall art.
 I enjoyed dinner at a welcoming Indian restaurant on the main street and then settled in for a night of reading.

 On Tuesday I had complimentary breakfast then walked along roads and across waterways to the European Parliament in Strasbourg.
 I find it apt that a French locale with a German name hosts an institution dedicated to cultivating peace between onetime belligerents via prosperous interdependence.
 I entered the modern ediface and passed security similar to that of an airport yet far more relaxed and respectful in tone.
 Once inside I undertook a self-guided tour of the public sections of the facility.
 This included displays of Europe themed art and ornaments.
 My favourite was a model of the stucture I was in.
 I dodged the school groups that started filling the space and went onto the Hemicycle itself - the deliberative chamber of one of three European Union institutions that determine confederal policy.
-It was empty at this time yet still impressive.
+It was empty yet still impressive.
 However my mood was somewhat dampened by a political trend in which the 'Euroskeptic' ends of the Hemicycle are courted by too many of those sitting between them.

 Walking back to Strasbourg Station on Wednesday morning was complicated by my tendency to think taking streets parallel to your intended route will have the same basic result.
 It did allow me to glance at some old city architecture and I still got to my train on time.
 Familiarizing myself with stations and platform numbers had been serving me well but nothing was to prepare me for what happened once I crossed into Germany.